 In the unlikely event that the cables cannot be buried to a depth sufficient to provide adequate protection due to, for example, unexpected ground conditions, additional cable protection may be required along those sections where inadequate burial is achieved.
-In this unlikely scenario, the Licensing Authority, SNH, NLB and the MCA will be informed and further details on the proposed additional cable protection would be submitted for approval.
+In this unlikely scenario, AOWFL will seek MS-LOT agreement in consultation with SNH, NLB, MCA and SFF if required.

-Figure 14 Examples of seabed cable trenching tools (cutting and jetting)
+Figure 12 Examples of seabed cable trenching tools (cutting and jetting)

-Figure 15 Trencher in jetting mode
+Figure 13 Trencher in jetting mode

-A close fitting CPS will be installed on the OECs and Inter-array cables between the seabed and the J-tube interface to protect and stabilise the cable (Figure 16).
+A close fitting CPS will be installed on the OECs and Inter-array cables between the seabed and the J-tube interface to protect and stabilise the cable (Figure 14).
 The CPS will consist of articulated split pipes and bend restrictors to protect the cables from dropped objects, current induced fatigue, dynamic wave action, vibration and other local hazards at this interface.